DiceNameIsMy/vut-itu/docs/Navrh.md

 - TODO: Screenshot from Figma of work done
 #### 2.1.3 Nurdaulet's GUI
 - Onboarding
-- Document viewing & uploading
+- Documents viewing & uploading
 - TODO: Screenshot from Figma of work done
 ### 2.2 Tech stack choice (Výběr technologií)
 The following sections detail our choices for the platform and framework, along with the reasoning behind each decision.